helgatheviking/Nav-Menu-Roles/readme.txt

 `
 /*
- * Change visibilty of each menu item
+ * Change visibility of each menu item
  * param: $visible boolean
  * param: $item object, the complete menu object.
 Nav Menu Roles adds its info to $item->roles
  * $item->roles can be "in" (all logged in), "out" (all logged out) or an array of specific roles